 In the middle of all these ups and downs is the prominent priority that is on every Christ followers heart, following Jesus.
 As a pastor, I get asked all the time, “How do I know if I’m truly following Jesus?”
 For the most part, at the bottom of this, is a sincere heart that desires to make the name of Jesus famous.
 While it may not be announced from a stage with a microphone, it seems that many Christ followers, at the same time, feel as if they are consistently wondering what God thinks about them.
-“Man, I messed up this week” or “Wow, that didn’t go like I had hoped, how did that go so wrong” fills our minds.
+“Man, I messed up this week” or “Wow, that didn’t go as I had hoped, how did that go so wrong” fills our minds.
 This leads us to wonder if our commitment to Jesus is genuine.
-While the enemy is masterful at “getting in our head” and lying to us in order to take eyes off of Jesus, I believe there are at least four indications that we can tangibly see that affirm we did have a genuine relationship with Jesus, the Savior.
+While the enemy is masterful at “getting in our head” and lying to us to take eyes off of Jesus, I believe there are at least four indications that we can tangibly see that affirm we did have a genuine relationship with Jesus, the Savior.

 The pursuit of God in His Word.
 A follower of Jesus Christ is simply this: A person who admits they are a sinner, in need of saving.
 They believe in their heart that Jesus can forgive them of their sins and have confessed Jesus to be the LORD and Savior of their life (Romans 10:9).
-It is not a speech given, it is a life lived.
+It is not a speech given; it is a life lived.
 After making this life-changing commitment to Jesus, the pursuit of God in and through His Word is the desire of the heart.
-Each and every day we wake up and crave to be washed in the Word, wanting to know Jesus more, and leaning into His promises.
-It is absolutely impossible to follow Jesus apart from His Word.
-It simply cannot be done.
+Every day we wake up and crave to be washed in the Word, wanting to know Jesus more, and leaning into His promises.
+It is impossible to follow Jesus apart from His Word.
+It cannot be done.
 If you claim to follow Jesus then you should be able to comfortably answer these two questions, “What are you reading in God’s Word right now?” and “What is God teaching you as you read His Word?”

 John 15 is an incredible chapter in the Bible.
 It has great words of wisdom from Jesus about abiding in Him.
-John 15 shows us that if we are truly connected to the True Vine, others will be able to see it.
+John 15 shows us that if we are genuinely connected to the True Vine, others will be able to see it.
 Can others see this in you?